Aucun produit dans le chariot

 The main symptom of Plantar Fasciitis is pain in the center of the heel.
 This is usually worse in the morning when the foot is first placed on the floor.

 The pain associated with Plantar Fasciitis is typically gradual.
-But occasionally, the onset of pain can be sudden, triggered by a worker missing a step or after jumping from a height.
-The degree of discomfort can sometimes lessen with activity after “warming-up”, but unfortuantealy can also become worse with prolonged or vigorous activity.
+But occasionally, the onset of pain can be sudden, triggered by activities like a worker missing a step or after jumping from a height.
+The degree of discomfort can sometimes lessen with activity after “warming-up”, but unfortunately can also become worse with prolonged or vigorous activity.

 The main contributing factors causing Plantar Faciitis are: age, weight and more extreme foot arches (both low or flat feet and high arches).
 In addition, work surfaces and work shoes can and do contribute to the condition.
 Very hard work surfaces means the foot-on-floor impact is more severe.
 Flooring that provides cushioning or matting can be help reduce the impact.
 It’s also important for workers to wear safety shoes or work boots with the right amount of cushioning to support the foot and relieve the potential triggers associated with this condition.
 You can also recommend that workers do foot stretches, like toe and calf stretches, to reduce tightness in their feet and heels specifically.